DishankChauhan/user-profile-management-api/README.md

 A comprehensive RESTful API for managing user profiles with role-based authentication and authorization.
 Built with Node.js, Express, MongoDB, and JWT authentication.

+> **Note**: This project was developed as part of a technical assessment to demonstrate backend development skills and best practices.

 ## 🚀 Features

 - **User Management**: Create, read, update, and delete user profiles